State university system advances consolidation plan a step

-A vote from the board of governors on whether to proceed with the plan is expected Wednesday and starts a 60-day public comment period.
-A final vote would be scheduled for July, with implementation in 2022.
+The nearly unanimous vote from the board of governors launches a 60-day public comment period.
+A final vote could be scheduled for July, with implementation in time for the 2022-23 school year.

 Enrollment has fallen more than 20% since 2010 to below 100,000, driven by steep declines of students from families whose annual incomes are below $110,000, according to the system.